 The palette of materials is simple and reflective of the surrounding area, using primarily stone and render, complemented by the use of a coloured metal cladding to add a touch of modernity and break up the massing of the building.

-The development received Planning Approval in December 2019 and is under construction and due for completion 2022.
+The development received Planning Approval in December 2019 and was completed in summer 2023.